department-of-veterans-affairs/va.gov-team/products/find-a-va-form/post-mvp-releases/research/research-findings.md

   - What are users' reactions to auto-download?
 - Are participants able to save and/or digitally sign the forms?
 - Do different download behaviors from different forms (e.g., auto-downloading ones vs. not) cause issues for users?
-- What is the success rate of participants downloading forms from each of the two design options?
-Is one more effective than the other?
+- What is the success rate of participants downloading forms from each of the three design options?
+Is one more effective than the others?

 # Methodology

 We conducted hour-long remote moderated research sessions via Zoom on **July 27-30, 2021**.
 Participants were asked to search for the following four PDF forms using the Find a Form page on Staging (https://staging.va.gov/find-forms/):
-1. 10-2850c (most downloaded, has digital signature, hosted on VA.gov)
+1. 10-2850c (one of most downloaded, has digital signature, hosted on VA.gov) = healthcare job application
-1. 10-0003k (has digital signature, hosted on VA.gov)
+1. 10-0003k (has digital signature, hosted on VA.gov) = employee scholarship application
-1. 20-0968 (not hosted on VA.gov)
+1. 20-0968 (hosted on vba.va.gov) = reimbursement form for travel expenses
-1. 20-0995 (one of most downloaded, can fill out in browser, hosted on VA.gov)
+1. 20-0995 (one of most downloaded, can fill out in browser, hosted on vba.va.gov) = decision review request supplemental claim

 Each participant saw one of three versions of the Find a Form page: